rafaellotto/pokemon-vue/README.md

 # Pokemon Vue

-This template should help get you started developing with Vue 3 in Vite.
+A simple project to showcase Vue.js with Vue Router and Pinia.

 ## Recommended IDE Setup